VatsalMandloi/CarStore/README.md

 # CarStore

-I have created these while learning web development using bootstrap It is an ecommerce site for cars where can add car to there cart
+It is an ecommerce site for cars where user can add car to there cart,and see detail of an car in modal card